 The king then approached Sir James Tyrrell, who, being an ambitious man, wanted to rise in his service and was more receptive.
 Richard sent him to the Tower with an order that the keys be surrendered to him for one night.
 More further tells us he employed two men to carry out the murder, Miles Forest 'a Fellow fleshed in murder before time' and John Dighton 'a big broad square knave'.
 They, it is reported, smothered the boys under the feather bed and pillows.

 The bodies were then reportedly buried 'at the stair foot meetly deep in the ground, under a great heap of stones.'
 A John Green of Warwickshire who received a general pardon from the crown in September, 1483 has been traced.
 Forest has been discovered to be a Keeper of the Wardrobe at Barnard Castle, the home of Richard's mother, Cecily, Duchess of York.
 More reports that due to Richard's uneasy conscience, the children's bodies were later disinterred and buried elsewhere.

 James Tyrrell was later appointed Master of the King's Henchmen.
 Tyrrell was supposed to have confessed to the murder prior to being hung for another offence, in 1502, during the reign of Henry VII.
 It is puzzling, however, that Henry VII did not publish this confession to clarify the matter and take advantage of the opportunity presented to blacken the reputation of his hated rival.
-To muddy the waters further, in the summer of 1486, only one year after Bosworth, Henry VII himself issued two pardons in the name of James Tyrrell.
+To muddy the waters further, in the summer of 1486, only one year after Bosworth was fought, Henry VII himself issued two pardons in the name of James Tyrrell.

 Revisionists point to the fact that Elizabeth Woodville would never have surrendered her daughters to Richard's keeping if he had murdered her sons, the Princes.
 It should be remembered that prior to this event he had already executed her other son, Sir Richard Grey.